Our county's Extension home economics program is committed to providing information to help families deal with the complex issues of today.

 Quay County Health Council

 Quay County Health Council is at Work in Quay County.
 The council addresses many health issues in the county through volunteer committee work.
-The council meets on the 4th Tuesday of each month at 11:30 at various locations.
+The council meets on the 2nd Tuesday of each month at 11:30 in the Extension Office at 216 E Center.
+Bring a sack lunch.
 Call 461-4218 for information.

-The Extension Service Collaborates with the Council on a variety of projects including the Community Wellness Fair, Signs of Suicide Program, underage drinking, immunizations, home visit program, and DAWN and on improving Nutrition and Fitness in the community.
+The Extension Service Collaborates with the Council on a variety of projects including the Community Wellness Fair, new parent program, diabetes programming and on improving Nutrition and Fitness in the community.